 #5: Auguste Escoffier School of Culinary Arts

 The Auguste Escoffier school teaches techniques developed by the "King of Chefs," Auguste Escoffier.
-This program offers small class sizes, as well as unique opportunities like the three to ten week "Farm to Table" experience that brings students out of the kitchen and onto the farm.
+This program offers small class sizes, as well as unique opportunities like the six week "Farm to Table" experience that brings students out of the kitchen and onto the farm.

 #6: Sullivan University National Center for Hospitality Studies

-Given an "exemplary" rating by the American Culinary Federation, the Sullivan University National Center for Hospitality Studies offer associate's degree programs that students can finish in eighteen months.
+Given an "exemplary" rating by the American Culinary Federation, the Sullivan University National Center for Hospitality Studies offers associate degree programs that students can finish in eighteen months.

 Graduates of the program have gone on to work as chefs, nutritionists, food scientists, and more in a number of different places.